conradry/pixpro-with-weights/README.md

 </figure>

-## Pretrained Weights
+## Pre-trained Weights

-First pass at pre-training a model is complete.
+First run at pre-training a model is complete.
 Results fall short of those reported in the PixPro paper, but are on par with other unsupervised pre-training algorithms like MoCo and SimCLR.

+<b>Update:</b> This model was trained without excluding BatchNorm parameters and biases from weight decay or LARS adaptation.
+This omission has been corrected; it may explain the suboptimal performance.
+TBD.

 <a href="https://www.dropbox.com/s/zu3r36q63jk1yvp/pixpro100_bsz512_IN1M.tar.pth?dl=0">Download weights</a>